 13. The Tudors (2007-10)

-While most historical war T.V. shows in the modern era have focused primarily on the grotesqueness of battle, such as ‘Game of Thrones’ (2011-) and ‘Spartacus’ (2010-13), ‘The Tudors’ chooses to emphasise on its protagonist, King Henry VIII, essayed by Jonathan Rhys Meyers, his reign, mistresses and marriages.
-‘The Tudors’ does not follow the actual timeline as recorded in history, giving it a narrative license of indulging into other plot lines and motives.
+While most historical war T.V. shows in the modern era have focused primarily on the grotesqueness of battle, such as ‘Game of Thrones’ (2011-) and ‘Spartacus’ (2010-13), ‘The Tudors’ chooses to focus on King Henry VIII (Jonathan Rhys Meyers), his reign, mistresses, and several marriages.
+‘The Tudors’ does not follow the actual timeline as recorded in history, giving it creative license to delve into other interesting subplots.
 The show is teeming with sex scenes as it unravels the king’s darkest and raunchiest fantasies which have been interpreted as borderline pornography.